VincLee8188/STGCN-PyTorch/README.md

 # STGCN_Pytorch_version
- I try to make the  Pytorch-version implementation of  the spatio-temporal graph convolutional network proposed in [Spatio-Temporal Graph Convolutional Networks: A Deep Learning Framework for Traffic Forecasting](https://arxiv.org/abs/1709.04875) by Bing Yu, Haoteng Yin, Zhanxing Zhu.
+I tried to construct the Pytorch-version implementation of the spatio-temporal graph convolutional network proposed in [Spatio-Temporal Graph Convolutional Networks: A Deep Learning Framework for Traffic Forecasting](https://arxiv.org/abs/1709.04875) by Bing Yu, Haoteng Yin, Zhanxing Zhu.

-The author's original  implementations in TensorFlow can be found here:
+The author's original implementations in TensorFlow can be found here and my code structure is borrowed from him:

   * [TensorFlow](https://github.com/PKUAI26/STGCN-IJCAI-18)